 You can read more of my thoughts after the gallery.

-However, I do believe that Tandem have found the perfect solution with its combined roastery and coffee bar.
-While the roaster is clearly on display, being the first thing you see when you walk in, it has its own well-delineated space and is obviously separate from the coffee bar (London’s Caravan at King’s Cross is another good example of this).
+When I first visited Tandem in 2015, it felt to me that it had hit upon the perfect solution with its combined roastery and coffee bar.
+While the roaster was clearly on display (it was the first thing you saw when walking in), it had its own well-delineated space, obviously distinct from the coffee bar, which is in a separate room off to the left.
 This means that both coffee drinker and coffee roaster can get on with their business in peace, but at the same time the roaster remains the focal point of the establishment.
 It’s also a good opening gambit to get people involved in/engaged with the roasting process.
 I offer, as an example, the young man who walked in to order an iced something-or-other and, pointing back towards the roaster, asked “what’s that?”.
 Cue some coffee-themed education.

 |122 ANDERSON STREET • PORTLAND • ME 04101 • USA|